taiseit/sanleandrocs.github.io/lessons/lesson-01.md

 D. Task 3:
    1. Convert your hand-drawn robot into life using processing.
 Use the steps from Task 1 and documentation from the opening screen.

-   Tip: to set (0,0) to the center of the display window, insert the command _translate(width/2,height/2);_ into the draw function as follows
+   Tip: to set (0,0) to the center of the display window, insert the command _translate(width/2,height/2);_ into the draw function as follows:
    ```javascript
       function setup() {
         createCanvas(windowWidth, windowHeight);